oisdk/site/posts/2016-09-26-revisiting-trie-lhs.markdown

 type TrieMap a b = Trie a (Maybe b)
 ```

-And have it automatically choose the implementation of the functions I need[^1].
+And have it automatically choose the implementation of the functions I need^[Kind of like [program inference in lieu of type inference](https://www.youtube.com/watch?v=3U3lV5VPmOU)].

 To do that, though, I'll need to write the base functions, agnostic of the type of `b`.
 I *can* rely on something like `Monoid`{.haskell}, though: